Essex Police officer rescues struggling child and member of public from sea

-A QUICK-THINKING Essex police officer has been labelled a hero after rescuing a child and a member of the public who were struggling in the sea in Clacton.
+A QUICK-THINKING Essex police officer has been hailed a hero after rescuing a child and a member of the public who were struggling in the sea in Clacton.

 The officer and a colleague were alerted of the incident shortly before 2pm yesterday (August 19).

-They were told by passerby on the lower promenade at Marine Parade West that a child had got into difficulties in the water.
+They were told by passers-by on the lower promenade at Marine Parade West that a child had got into difficulties in the water.

 Another member of the public had gone into the water to help the child but also appeared to be struggling.

-The officer went into the water and pulled the pair back to the shore where they were taken out of the sea.
+The officer went into the water and pulled the pair back to the shore where they were taken out of the water.

 Both the child and the member of the public were checked over by the beach patrol and are fine.